netdata/netdata/collectors/python.d.plugin/bigquery/README.md

 `chart_configs` is a list of dictionary objects where each one defines the `sql` to be run in BigQuery, the `project_id` to run the query in and then `chart_name`, `chart_title` etc to define the [CHART variables](https://learn.netdata.cloud/docs/agent/collectors/python.d.plugin#global-variables-order-and-chart) that will control how the results will look in netdata.

+## Notes
+- The default `update_every` is 5 but in reality you may want to set a higher value depending on your usecase and the amount of time it typically takes for your results to be returned.
+- This collector is expecting one row in the results from BigQuery.
+It is that first row that will be taken as the most recent values for each dimension on each chart.